shyakahamza/ecommerce-big-data-analytics/README.md

 # E-Commerce Big Data Analytics

-A big data project that analyzes e-commerce data using MongoDB, HBase, and Apache Spark — each tool doing what it does best.
+A big data project that analyzes e-commerce data using MongoDB, HBase, and Apache Spark — each tool doing its designated task.

-Built for the AUCA Big Data Analytics final project (June 2026).

 ---